Tsarter/shrexstrikes/README.md

 9. The run icon should turn green.
 Click on it.
     If it doesn't run and you are on a mac then you need to do some extra configurations.
     "On macOS your application needs to be started with the -XstartOnFirstThread JVM argument"
-10. Start playing by clicking Start Game.
+10. Start playing by clicking Start Game inside the game window.

 Keys:
  - SpaceBar -> Jump